atlassian/react-beautiful-dnd/docs/guides/responders.md

 This could mean:

 - stop your server poll during a drag
-- ignore any results from server calls during a drag (do not call `this.setState` in your component with the new data)
+- ignore any results from server calls during a drag (do not call `setState` in your component with the new data)

 ### No update blocking will probably lead to bad times